CSCfi/csc-user-guide/docs/apps/structure.md

 ```text
 mkdir structure_job1
 ```
-Next you need to copy or create to this directory the two input files used by _structure_ program.
+Next you need to copy or create to this directory the two input files used by _strauto-puhti_ program.
 The parameter file must always be named as `input.py`.
 The name of the actual datafile is defined in `input.py`.
+The data file name should end with `.str`.

 A sample file, provided by strauto can be copied to your current directory with commands: